 “Families of Kruger, Kreft, Chablewski, Rosanowski and of brothers Max were requested by friends in Waihola, but shipped to Hokitika to go from there to Jackson Bay, having been made to believe that they were being sent into the immediate neighbourhood of their friends.
-Such prianks are not likely to forward the interests of immigration.”
-West Coast Times, 8 Feb 1876.
+Such pranks are not likely to forward the interests of immigration.”
+West Coast Times, 8 Feb 1876

 The settlement at Jackson Bay had been quoted as nothing more than a “miserable, unfortunate and very sad fiasco”.
 Some 26,000 hectares of land was set aside for a special settlement in Jackson Bay where the first party of settlers from Hokitika landed on 19 Jan 1875.
 Eventually about 120 Poles resided in Jackson Bay at various times during the life of the settlement.
 Hindered by the wet climate and lack of drainage accounting to crop failure, the isolation and a growing shortage of remunerative work provoked the general abandonment of the Special Settlement.
 An exodus to other more promising districts was inevitable.
 One such incident occurred at the Beach, the only place of entry or exit to the settlement.
 A school squabble between children blew up into an outrage when returning home and tales being blown to all proportions got mothers embroiled in the quarrel.
 Italian mothers, screeching-pulling hair, pushing, belabouring, and punching their opponents, raucously able German or Polish Women.
 The Men after work came running to support their wives of an afternoon of no abating in the free-for-all.
 It was quoted

 “All combatants were supplementing their blows with scurrilous shouts in their own language, ignoring the hopeful pacifiers who spoke only in English”.